Battle of Rorke's Drift: Aftermath

 when found.
 At roughly 7:00 a.m., an impi of Zulus suddenly appeared, and the British manned their positions again.

 No attack materialised, however, as the Zulus had been on the move for six days prior to the battle and had not eaten properly for two.
 In their ranks were hundreds of wounded, and they were several days' march from any supplies.
 Soon after their appearance, the Zulus left the way they had come.

 Around 8:00 a.m., another force appeared, and the defenders left their breakfast to man their positions again.
 However, the force turned out to be the vanguard of Lord Chelmsford's relief column.

-At the end of the fighting, 400 Zulus lay dead on the battlefield.
-Only 17 British were killed, but almost every man in the garrison had sustained some kind of wound.
+At the end of the fighting, 351 Zulus lay dead on the battlefield.
+17 British were killed, and almost every man in the garrison had sustained some kind of wound.

 Breakdown of British and colonial casualties: